3.1. The generic character of any association

 of history going back to the apostles being the first office keepers.
 Local congregations are united into a regional, national, or worldwide connection.
 In Calvinian churches, one office bearer is not above another one, the church council being the head of

 the congregation.
 Other churches have an episcopal system, with an office hierarchy.
 The superstructure exerts authority over the congregations, coordinating many practical affairs, like the schooling of officials.
 In the Protestant churches an increasing

 congregationalism is observable.
 People consider themselves first of all members of the local parish, having little interest in the denomination and not caring very much about the central authority.

-(cult), the common celebration of the shared faith.
+kind of worship (cult), the common celebration of the shared faith.
 When the church becomes less dogmatic, stressing its doctrines lesser, its liturgy as prescription for worship comes more to the fore.
-In Catholic churches, the pastor is a priest, with the most important
+In Catholic churches, the pastor is a priest, with the

 Abraham Kuyper distinguished the visible church as a temporal ecclesiastical institute, an association organized by human beings, from the invisible church as a religious community of all believers, the body of Christ.
 Kuyper reproached the Roman-Catholic

 Church for identifying its own visible church with the invisible one, not recognizing other churches.
 Until the twentieth century, the identification of the body of Christ with one’s own temporal organized faith community, conceived as the only true